Morpho-lang/morpho-morphopm/README.md

 ## Preparing your own packages

-Packages must be hosted in a public git repository, e.g. on Github, and are defined within `morphopm` by a simple JSON file (see this repository for examples).
-Contributions of external packages are welcome; please fork this repository an make a Pull Request containing your package definition file.
+Packages must be hosted in a public git repository, e.g. on Github, and are defined to morphopm by a simple JSON file (see the packages folder in this repository for examples).
+Contributions of external packages are welcome; please fork this repository and make a Pull Request containing your package definition file in the packages folder.